Most probable paths for developed processes: Sobolev diffeomorphism and landmarks

-Let $G= \mathcal{D}^s(M)$ be the group of all $C^1$-diffeomorphisms with $H^s$ Sobolev regularity.
+Let $G= \mathcal{D}^s(M)$ be the group of all $C^1$-diffeomorphisms with $H^s$-Sobolev regularity.
 Let $\tilde \nabla$ be a right invariant connection on $G$, and define development with respect to this connection.
-If $(E,g)$ is the right translation of $\mathfrak{e}$ and its inner product, then $\tilde \nabla$ is compatible with the sub-Riemannian structure $(E,g)$.
+If $(E,g)$ is the right translation of $\mathfrak{e}$ and its inner product, then~$\tilde \nabla$ is compatible with the rank $d$ sub-Riemannian structure $(E,g)$ on the infinite dimensional group $G$.

 Write $x_t$ for the development of $Z_t$, that is, the solution of